Follow Us Online

 Have a good pair of walking shoes or hiking boots for every family member.

-Have a means of shelter such as a tent or tarp.
+Have an emergency shelter such as a tent or tarp packed.

 Information Sources of Possible Disasters in Your Area and Country